metric-space/diffusion-probabilistic-models-JAX/README.md

 All credits goes too [Henry Bigelow](https://github.com/hrbigelow) whose github moniker is @hrbigleow

-I've included a Jax translation of what he did
+I've included a Jax & Equinox translation of what he did

-Training a MLP to reverse the noising has been ultra ultra hard